-Nitrite (NO2–) is added in small quantities to preserve and to color many cold cuts and hot dogs.
+Nitrite (NO2–) is added in small quantities to preserve and especially to artificially color many cold cuts and hot dogs.
 At the time, acceptable limits for NO2– ranged for 100 to 150 ppm (mg of nitrite per kg of meat), depending on the product.
 But levels frequently surpassed the guidelines by 25 to 50%.
 At first I questioned my own analyses, but they were confirmed by my supervisor.
 The head of the lab said he would look into it at the production end, but weeks later the problem persisted.
 In general we were instructed not to carry out the analyses in duplicate, unless an anomalous result surfaced.
-We had learned in the statistical math section of analytical chemistry that tests of the sort should be carried out in triplicate.
-One day an inspector from Health and Welfare Canada came into the lab, and I told him about the problem.
+We had learned in the statistical math section of analytical chemistry that tests of the sort should be carried out in triplicate; single-analyses were a real no-no. But that was another issue altogether.

+One day an inspector from Health and Welfare Canada came into the lab, and I told him about the elevated nitrites problem.
 He told me he was just a summer replacement with only a background in CEGEP ( a junior college) health sciences, and so that he could not really understand what I was saying.
 Later that summer, I was switched to the night shift, and I was alone in the lab.
 Digging into records from the previous two years, I found that other technicians had also been routinely finding high levels of nitrite (exceeding guidelines) in two specific products.

 Defenders of nitrite in processed meats like to point out that lettuce and spinach can also have elevated levels of nitrate (which can be converted in to nitrite).
-There are two problems with their argument:
+There are three problems with their argument:

-(2) The argument is akin to the nuclear industry’s old trick of attempting to abate fears about radiation wastes by pointing out that there are already natural radioactive isotopes in the earth’s crust and in our bodies.
+(3) The argument is akin to the nuclear industry’s old trick of attempting to abate fears about radiation wastes by pointing out that there are already natural radioactive isotopes in the earth’s crust and in our bodies.
 In both cases, what they are hiding is that by artificially increasing the background concentrations they are increasing the risk of complications.